btbytes/massive-hipster/README.md

 ==================

-A playground for the code I write in various langauges that i'd like learn.
+A playground for the code I plan to write in various programming langauges that I'd like learn.

   * F#
   * OCaml